 It’s time to adjust the clocks in the kitchen, bedroom, car and wherever else is needed, as another daylight saving time day is upon us this weekend.

-Since it’s March, this weekend’s time adjustment of going an hour forward will result in one fewer hour of sleep on Sunday, but more daylight as it will now get dark an hour later.
+Since it’s November, this weekend’s time adjustment of going an hour backward will result in one more hour of sleep on Sunday, but less daylight, as it will now get dark an hour earlier.

 But how did daylight saving time come into existence, what are the pros and cons, and why is it still happening?

-Here are some answers to key questions surrounding daylight saving time.
+Here are some answers to a few key questions surrounding daylight saving time.

 Who invented daylight saving time?